Updates, commentary, training and advice on immigration and asylum law

 Knowledge and assessment preparation

-Before you send off your application to register as an OISC adviser, you must have prepared for the assessment.
-This is because once the OISC authorisation team are satisfied they have all of the documents they need from you, you will be scheduled to take the assessment on the next available date.
+Before you submit your application to register as an IAA adviser, you must have prepared for the assessment.
+This is because once the authorisation team are satisfied they have all of the documents they need from you, you will be scheduled to take the assessment on the next available date.

 Check to see the upcoming assessment dates online.
-It would be advisable to hold off submitting your application if, for example, you have a holiday booked which would conflict with the next scheduled assessment date.
-The OISC will only accept requests to postpone your allocated assessment sitting in exceptional circumstances.
+Hold off submitting your application if, for example, you have a holiday booked which would conflict with the next scheduled assessment date.
+The IAA will only accept requests to postpone your allocated assessment sitting in exceptional circumstances.

 Assessment format